deepanshpandey/chrome-extension-toggler/README.md

 - Pin extensions (from Options) so they appear separately in the popup.
 - Hide extensions from the popup list if desired.
 - Options page to choose default sorting and visibility settings.
+- Profiles: a "Default" profile is created automatically from your current extension states; you can save, apply, and delete additional profiles.
+- Search extensions in the popup by name or ID.
+- Save and apply extension profiles for different setups (e.g., Work, Personal).

 ### Quick Install & load (Developer / local install)